magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 Now you can easily move your configuration files between environments.
 After updating to `ece-tools` v2002.0.13, regenerate older `config.php` files with the improved `config:dump` command.
 See [Configuration management for store settings]({{ page.baseurl }}/cloud/live/sens-data-over.html).

-- JIRA--MAGECLOUD-2556>Fixed an  issue that caused an error during the deploy phase if the route configuration in the `.magento/routes.yaml` file redirects from a ```www``` to an [apex](https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp/) domain (also referred to as a *naked* domain).
+- JIRA--MAGECLOUD-2556>Fixed an issue that caused an error during the deploy phase if the route configuration in the `.magento/routes.yaml` file redirects from a www domain to an [apex](https://blog.cloudflare.com/zone-apex-naked-domain-root-domain-cname-supp/) domain (also referred to as a *naked* domain).

 -  JIRA--MAGECLOUD-2520-->Fixed an issue with the `_merge` option for the [`SEARCH_CONFIGURATION`]({{ page.baseurl }}/cloud/env/variables-deploy.html#search_configuration) variable that caused incorrect merge results if you do not include the `engine` parameter in the updated `.magento.env.yaml` configuration file.
 Now, the merge operation correctly overwrites only the values you specify in the updated `.magento.env.yaml` without requiring you to set the `engine` parameter.